 The most common types of whole-house ventilation systems use the exhaust-only or supply-only strategies.
 Exhaust-only ventilation uses fans that are already in the house—bath fans and range hood—with controls to modulate the rate or runtime to provide the required amount of ventilation air.
 Supply-only ventilation may use dedicated fans that blow air into the house, the blower in the heating and cooling system, or a ventilating dehumidifier.
 Both strategies can create problems with comfort, energy use, or moisture if you try to increase the amount of ventilation air too much.

 But there are ways to ventilate a house at higher rates and not have problems.
 You just need to use a different strategy.
-Let’s take a look at two ways you can do this.
+Let’s look at three ways you can do this.

 Balanced ventilation with heat and moisture recovery